 Figure 9.
-Campus District Overlay and 2020 i-Tree Canopy Study Data Table covers in each zone on campus and the results of the primary campus districts are illustrated in Figure 3.
+Campus District Overlay and 2020 i-Tree Canopy Study Data Table campus-wide, allowing comparison of UTC and ground cover data between districts across the campus.
+The results only differ slightly from the earlier Hwang and Wiseman 2020 study (14.7% campus-wide) due to differences in imagery dates and analysis methods.
+The final report illustrates the UTC relative to other ground covers in each zone on campus and the results of the primary campus districts are illustrated in Figure 3.
 Districts with high UTC include Oak Lane (28.4% or 10.9 acres), Meadow (27.8% or 18.9 acres), and Drillfield (23.4% or 5.4 acres).
 The Drillfield district tree canopy is relatively high when considering the canopy is restricted to the edges of the Drillfield district.
 These districts show great contrast when compared to districts with low UTC like Athletics and Recreation (4.5% or 8.3 acres), North Academic (10.1% or 7 acres), and Northeast and Upper Quad (8.2% or 2.4 acres).
 This assessment informs tree planting and preservation priorities across the campus so tree benefits, including carbon capture and storage, are maximized as more complete tree planting and preservation plans are developed to maximize plantable space tree protection in districts with challenging constraints.

-Each year the University Arborist office conducts tree assessments focused on safety and preservation within the old-growth forest adjacent to Lane Stadium and across the campus.
+Each year the University Arborist office conducts tree assessments focused on safety and preservation within the Old-Growth Forest by Lane Stadium and across the campus.
 These risk assessments are scheduled and executed as a means to continue the preservation of campus trees and help ensure the safety of the campus community.
 The proactive assessments focus on trees adjacent to pathways and campus thoroughfares.
 Ongoing inspections, tree risk assessments, and maintenance activities are critical tools in advancing Virginia Tech's tree preservation commitment, natural resource management goals, and the Climate Action Commitment.
 These assessments and operations are conducted in close alignment with the University Arboretum Committee and the Virginia Tech community.

-In partnership with Dr. John Seiler, professor in CNRE, and the University Arborist's office was awarded a Virginia Department of Forestry Urban and Community Forestry Assistance Grant to plan and execute a complete inventory of trees in the old-growth forest adjacent to Lane Stadium.
+In partnership with Dr. John Seiler, professor in CNRE, and the University Arborist's office was awarded a Virginia Department of Forestry Urban and Community Forestry Assistance Grant to plan and execute a complete inventory of trees in the Old-Growth Forest by Lane Stadium.
 Throughout the summer of 2022, a crew of student interns is conducting this census of trees 4" in diameter and greater which includes performing measurements and assessments of each tree for data to input into i-Tree for ecological analysis.
-The resulting report will detail the ecological services provided by the forest to the Virginia Tech community and allow the development of a detailed conservation and management plan for the old-growth forest in the coming years.
+The resulting report will detail the ecological services provided by the forest to the VT community and allow the development of a detailed conservation and management plan for the Old-Growth Forest in the coming years.